Skip to Content

 • Step 2

-The SAP BTP platform provides multiple runtime environments such as Cloud Foundry and Kyma.
-When a SAP HANA Cloud or data lake instance is created, it can be created in a BTP subaccount or in a Cloud Foundry space.
-SAP HANA Cloud Central can be used to provision and manage instances in the BTP subaccount or in a Cloud Foundry space.
-In the screenshot below, there is an instance of a data lake that was provisioned in the BTP subaccount (Other Environments) and one that was provisioned into Cloud Foundry.
+The SAP Business Technology Platform (SAP BTP) provides multiple runtime environments such as Cloud Foundry and Kyma.
+When a data lake instance is created, it can be created in an SAP BTP subaccount or in a Cloud Foundry space.
+SAP HANA Cloud Central can be used to provision and manage instances in the SAP BTP subaccount or in a Cloud Foundry space.
+In the screenshot below, there is an instance of a data lake that was provisioned in the SAP BTP subaccount (Other Environments) and one that was provisioned into Cloud Foundry.

 Runtime Environments

-The multi-environment tooling (once a subscription and setup is complete) can be accessed under subscriptions.
+SAP HANA Cloud Central can be accessed (once a subscription and setup is complete) under instances and subscriptions.

 multi environment tools